Marketionist/protractor-cucumber-steps/README.md

 - 5.x

 ## Installation
-To install this package and add it to your package.json just run: `npm install chaindriver --save-dev`.
+To install this package and add it to your package.json just run: `npm install protractor-cucumber-steps --save-dev`.

 ## CONTRIBUTING
 To install all needed packages just use: `npm install`.